 Optimizing your learning.
 In this lab, we will frequently tell you to type certain gdb commands.
-Please pay attention to those commands; don't just blindly copy them from the handout without thinking about them.
+Pay attention to those commands; don't just blindly copy them from the handout.
 In each case, we have carefully selected them because they will be useful to you in this lab, in later labs, and in life.
-Facility with the debugger is an extremely valuable skill for a computer scientist; you can find and fix bugs far more quickly with the debugger's help than by inserting print statements or staring at the code.2
+Facility with the debugger is a mark of a good computer scientist; you can find and fix bugs far more quickly with the debugger's help than by inserting print statements or staring at the code.2